 Central College (Iowa) sponsors several programs of study for which Northwestern students may apply.
-Qualified students can study for a semester in London, Colchester (England), Wales or Spain.
+Qualified students can study for a semester in London, Colchester (England), Wales, Spain or Vienna.
 The programs offer courses at a local university and/or courses taught by Central College personnel.
 A wide variety of courses are available in numerous fields, along with opportunities for internships and travel.
+The prerequisite for the Vienna Semester is an intermediate level of German proficiency.